An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Methodology

-\textbf{Degrees of Freedom Allocation:} To assign degrees of freedom to each explanatory variable, we measured the potential of nonlinear relationships between each factor and the response variable by calculating Spearman's rank correlations (${\rho}^2$) between them.
-As ~\cite{harrell2001regression} recommended, explanatory variables with larger ${\rho}^2$ can be assigned higher degrees of freedom. ~\cite{paul2021security} suggested limiting the maximum allocated degrees of freedom for an explanatory variable to five or fewer, thus reducing the risk of overfitting.
-According to the computation results shown in Fig.~\ref{fig:spearman2}, for interval variables, we considered using the \texttt{rcs} function from the R's \texttt{rms} package to allocate 3 degrees of freedom for the factor `Token' with the highest ${\rho}^2$, while the other factors are allocated 1 degree of freedom.
-Category variables should be converted into factor variables, and their corresponding degrees of freedom are automatically allocated during model fitting.
+\textbf{Degrees of Freedom Allocation:} \black{Overfitting often occurs when a model has too many free parameters to estimate for the amount of information in the data.
+To minimize this risk, we estimated the budget for degrees of freedom before assigning them to explanatory variables.
+As proposed by ~\cite{harrell2001regression}, we define the degrees of freedom budget as $\frac{1}{15}(n - \frac{1}{n^2} \sum_{i=1}^{k} n_i^3)$, where $n$ denotes the total sample size and $n_i$ represents the sample size of the $i$-th category of the ordinal response variable.
+Applying this formula yielded a budget of 79 for \textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)} and 70 for \textit{\black{GPT-4 (ChatGPT)}+\(\textbf{P}_{cid}\)}.
+We calculated Spearman's rank correlations (${\rho}^2$) between each continuous explanatory variable and the dependent variable to measure the potential of nonlinear relationships between them.
+As suggested by ~\cite{harrell2001regression}, explanatory variables with larger ${\rho}^2$ can be assigned higher degrees of freedom, and the maximum allocated degrees of freedom for each variable should be limited to five to minimize the risk of overfitting.} Therefore, according to the computation results shown in Fig.~\ref{fig:spearman2}, \black{for both \textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)} and \textit{GPT-4 (ChatGPT)+\(\textbf{P}_{cid}\)},} we utilized the \texttt{rcs} function from the R's \texttt{rms} package to allocate 3 degrees of freedom for the factor `Token' with the highest ${\rho}^2$, while the other factors were allocated 1 degree of freedom.
+Category variables were converted into factor variables, and their corresponding degrees of freedom were automatically allocated during model fitting.

-\textbf{Model Fitting:} \black{Next, we fitted the responses of \textit{GPT-4+\(\textbf{P}_{cid}\)} and \textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)}, along with their rating categories onto two separate cumulative link mixed model using the \textit{clmm} function from the \textit{ordinal} R package~\citep{christensen2015package}.} We tested models with and without allocating 3 degrees of freedom to the `Token' factor to balance model complexity and fit. \black{Finally, for \textit{GPT-4+\(\textbf{P}_{cid}\)}, we selected the model that did not allocate the additional degrees of freedom, while for \textit{DeepSeek-R1+\(\textbf{P}_{cot-guardrail}\)}, we chose the model with the added degrees of freedom, as each exhibited a lower Akaike Information Criterion (AIC) for their respective Fittings~\citep{burnham2004multimodel}.}